 Prerequisite: Computer Science 1315 or Computer Science 1415 or equivalent.
-Introduction to computer programming in an emerging or alternative programming language.
-Fundamentals of structured development, testing. implementation. and ' documentation are emphasized.
-Topics include language syntax, control structures, and program execution logic.
-This course may be repeated for credit when language varies, (3 Lec., 3 Lab.)
+Introduction to computer programming in an emerging or alternative programming Fundamentals of structured design. language. implementation, and development, testing. emphasized.
+Topics' include documentation аге language syntax, control structures, and program execution logic.
+This course may be repeated for credit when language varies.
+(3 Lec., 3 Lab.)